 Also, survey students at the end of each training program to assess how well they liked the training material, course scope, delivery method, and instructor (if applicable).
 Adjust your training program based on the feedback you receive.
 For example, you might find that the course scope is too broad for the time allotted or the training material leaves too many unanswered questions.

-ERP systems constantly change due to upgrades, additional features, or addition of new functionalities.
+ERP systems constantly change due to upgrades, additional features, or the addition of new functionalities.
 In addition, knowledge leakage due to employee attrition can be as high as 25% in any given year.
 Consequently, ERP training is an ongoing business requirement and not a one-time event.
 Best practices suggest providing recurring refresher training to all system users.
 Also, to ensure ongoing knowledge retention, many of our clients make the successful completion of appropriate training courses part of the employees’ annual performance evaluation.

 Your turn now.
 What are your tips to make SAP training a success at your own company?
 Please leave your comments below.